mwazovzky/favoritable/readme.md

 ...
 ```

-Run database migration to create `favorites` table
+3. Run database migration to create `favorites` table
 ```
 $ php artisan migrate
 ```

-Use trait Favoritable for every Model that can be favorited by a User.<br>
+4. Use trait Favoritable for every Model that can be favorited by a User.<br>
 Check trait docblocks for a list of available methods.
 ```
 use \Mikewazovzky\Favoritable\Favoritable;
 ```

-Package makes `favorite`/`unfavorite` endpoint available for the application via
+5. Package makes `favorite`/`unfavorite` endpoints available for the application via
-adding corresponding routes 'web' route group
+adding corresponding routes to 'web' routes group
 ```
 Route::post('/favorites/{model}/{id}', 'FavoritesController@store')->name('favorites.store');
 Route::delete('/favorites/{model}/{id}', 'FavoritesController@destroy')->name('favorites.destroy');
 ```
 where `model` and `id` are short model class name (`kebab-case` for `KebabCase`) and
-id for favorited/unfavorited model.<br>
+id for the model being favorited/unfavorited.<br>

-View `favoritable::favorite` is available and can be used as `favorites` vidget .
+6. View `favoritable::favorite` is available and can be used as `favorites` vidget .
 ```
 // file /resources/views/.../template.blade.php

 @include('favoritable::favorite')
 ```

-Run artisan command to publish `<favorite>` vue component to `/resources/assets/js/components/favoritable/Favorite.vue`
+7. Run artisan command to publish `<favorite>` vue component
-folder:
+to `/resources/assets/js/components/favoritable/Favorite.vue` folder:
 ```
 $ php artisan vendor:publish --tag=assets
 ```